peter88213/yw-cnv/docs/template/index.md

 -   If no additional "yWriter Import/Export" submenu shows up in the "Files" menu, please look at the "Tools" > "Extensions" menu.

+-   On Linux (especially Ubuntu), make sure that the *libreoffice-script-provider-python* package is installed.

 [Changelog](changelog)